PinjariMurthujavali/ai-90-day-challenge/README.md

 Documenting my **90-day journey** of leveling up into **AI + Full Stack + Automation Engineer** — one commit and one LinkedIn post at a time.

+**Current Status:** 12 days complete.
+78 days remaining. **Building at scale.** 🔥

 Every single day I:
-- ✅ Write and push code to this repo
+- ✅ Write and push production-grade code
-- ✅ Share progress on LinkedIn
+- ✅ Share progress on LinkedIn (viral posts)
-- ✅ Build real, working projects
+- ✅ Build real, working, deployed projects
 - ✅ Document everything transparently

-**Current Status:** 11 days complete.
-79 days remaining. 🚀
+**Not a tutorial.
+Not a hobby.
+Real infrastructure for scale.**

 ---